 The next step was to use a scrollsaw to cut out parts of the feet and the top.

 I hadn’t yet decided how to fasten the whole stand together.
-I knew I wanted to bolt the top onto the sides, but beyond that I wasn’t sure.
+I knew I wanted to bolt the top onto the sides so that I could easily remove and replace the top, but beyond that I wasn’t sure.
 I had thought about using dowels and glue for a nice look, but decided that took more precision than I was up to at the moment.

 So I settled on using decking screws and glue to hold most of the frame together.
 It’s a bit rough looking, but that’s ok for this test stand. …oh, and the whole thing is way over-designed for the small weight a cuckoo clock will put on the stand.